Sierra-Alpha/desert/docs/project-report.md

    from [here](https://superuser.com/questions/39751/add-directory-to-path-if-its-not-already-there)

 #### Limitations and Future Considerations

  - **Spacemacs Submodule**
    Currently I'm using the develop branch of Spacemacs, this branch allows the latest build but doesn't provide an easy way to update, you need to perform a git pull.
-I wanted to include it in my dotfiles for tracking of the changes and to be able to revert if I or upstream introduced a breaking change, this however had the unintended side affect of my dotfiles not tracking the child git module included in emacs.d, I circumnavigated this by deleting the .git folder for the emacs.d folder but this means that I can no longer use git pull in that folder to update spacemacs, I should instead set this up as a git submodule and add steps to pull the spacemacs when the VNC client connects also, for one of the other kainga-conf changes I investigated git submodules and decided they weren't very usefull in that situation, but this situation is what they are designed for and with some addition to the pull operation in the kainag-conf this would be quite easily achievable
+I wanted to include it in my dotfiles for tracking of the changes and to be able to revert if I or upstream introduced a breaking change, this however had the unintended side affect of my dotfiles not tracking the child git module included in emacs.d.
+I circumnavigated this by deleting the .git folder for the emacs.d folder but this means that I can no longer use git pull in that folder to update spacemacs, I should instead set this up as a git submodule and add steps to pull the spacemacs when the VNC client connects also.
+For one of the other kainga-conf changes I investigated git submodules and decided they weren't very useful in that situation, but this situation is what they are designed for and with some addition to the pull operation in the kainga-conf this would be quite easily achievable.

 ## Other Considerations